nabla-containers/nabla-containers.github.io/_posts/2018-06-28-nabla-setup.md

 ## Appendix: Setting up a Linux VM with golang and docker.

+Note that if you want to perform a more advanced setup (i.e. with k8s - you may need more memory and disk than the default.

 We set up a dev VM using vagrant:

 ```